 The collection is the result of the merger of the James Duncan Phillips Library of the Essex Institute with the Stephen Phillips Library of the Peabody Museum of Salem when those two institutions merged to form the Peabody Essex Museum in 1993.

-Examples of major holdings include the Edward Sylvester Morse collection of manuscripts, books, and photographs of Japan and Korea, Salem Witch Trials documents, the Frederick Townsend Ward collection of Chinese materials, an extensive collection of materials on Chinese architecture, the Nathaniel Hawthorne archive, extensive documentation of the Museum’s collection of 17th-19th century architecture, an extensive collection of 18th and 19th century ships logbooks and early maps, the Herwitz collection of modern and contemporary Indian art publications, and many other treasures.
+Examples of major holdings include the Edward Sylvester Morse collection of manuscripts, books, and photographs of Japan and Korea, Salem Witch Trials documents, the Frederick Townsend Ward collection of Chinese materials, an extensive collection of materials on Chinese architecture, the Nathaniel Hawthorne archive, documentation of the Museum’s collection of 17th-19th century architecture, a collection of 18th and 19th century ships logbooks and early maps, the Herwitz collection of modern and contemporary Indian art publications, and many other treasures.

 More than one-third of the Phillips Library collection is unique and another fifteen percent of the collection is rare.
 The Museum’s new home for the Phillips Library at the PEM Collection Center in Rowley, Massachusetts enables us to, for the first time, provide the highest standards of preservation, care, and protection for the Library collection along with expanded Conservation, Photography, Digitization studios, staff offices, and a very handsome new Reading Room.